noahpierau/bookofyo/README.md

 # The Book of Yo

-### Version 0.2
+Version 0.2

-#### [Consensed on January 4, 2004]
+[Consensed on January 4, 2004]

-#### [Markdown added in December 2022]
+[Markdown added in December, 2022]

 # Table of Contents

-- The Book of Yo 3
+- The Book of Yo

-- Introduction 4
+- Introduction

-- Chapter 1: Welcome To Yoism 5
+- Chapter 1: Welcome To Yoism

   - Who are We?
-5

-  - The Main Beliefs of Yoism 5
+  - The Main Beliefs of Yoism

-  - Ten Sacred Truths, Principles, and Goals of Yoism 6
+  - Ten Sacred Truths, Principles, and Goals of Yoism

-  - The Open Source Truth Process 7
+  - The Open Source Truth Process

   - What Makes Yoism Unique?
-7

-- Chapter 2: Empiricism -- Going Beyond (and Toward) the "One True Religion" 9
+- Chapter 2: Empiricism

-  - Truth 9
+  - Truth

-  - A Thought Experiment 10
+  - A Thought Experiment

-  - Models 12
+  - Models

-  - Determining Our Beliefs 13
+  - Determining Our Beliefs

-  - Good Evidence 14
+  - Good Evidence

-  - The Importance of Occam's Razor 15
+  - The Importance of Occam's Razor

-  - The Afterlife 16
+  - The Afterlife

-  - Open-mindedness 18
+  - Open-mindedness

-- Chapter 3: Community– The Open Source Truth Process 18
+- Chapter 3: Community

-  - Open Source Software 19
+  - Open Source Software

-  - Open Source Truth 20
+  - Open Source Truth

-  - Consensual Truth Making: Embracing Conflict 20
+  - Consensual Truth Making: Embracing Conflict

-  - Open Source Truth In Action: Revising The Book of Yo 21
+  - Open Source Truth In Action: Revising The Book of Yo

-  - Book Yoans 22
+  - Book Yoans

-  - Becoming a Book Yoan 22
+  - Becoming a Book Yoan

-  - Proclaiming the Truth Together: Overcoming the Fear of Religion 23
+  - Proclaiming the Truth Together: Overcoming the Fear of Religion

-- Chapter 4: Meaning 26
+- Chapter 4: Meaning

   - Who and what am I?
-26

   - What do you mean by "Meaning"?
-27

-  - The Exploration 28
+  - The Exploration

-  - Deep Importance 30
+  - Deep Importance

-  - Gatherings 31
+  - Gatherings

-  - Community Agreements About What Is Important 32
+  - Community Agreements About What Is Important

-  - The Process For Coming To These Articulations 34
+  - The Process For Coming To These Articulations

-- Chapter 5: Reclaiming GOD 36
+- Chapter 5: Reclaiming GOD

-  - A Story of Creation 36
+  - A Story of Creation

-  - Traditional Religion 37
+  - Traditional Religion

-  - Enlightenment 38
+  - Enlightenment

-  - The Nature of God 40
+  - The Nature of God

-  - Reclaiming Your Godliness 43
+  - Reclaiming Your Godliness

-- Chapter 6: Why Me?
-Why Yoism?
-46
+- Chapter 6: Why Yoism?

-- A Declaration of Inter-Dependence 46
+  - A Declaration of Inter-Dependence

 # The Book of Yo